HPSY 835 EXPERIMENTAL ANALYSIS OF BEHAVIOR 3 Credit Hours

 This course consists of in- depth practical, hands on learning experiences in applied behavior analysis with children, adolescents and families.
 Practicum in Applied Behavior Analysis is taken every semester and involves clinical supervision from an ABA faculty member.

-Prerequisite: Masters in related area (graduate coursework in behavior analysis).
-Must be PhD student in ABA
+Prerequisite: Masters in related area (graduate coursework in behavior analysis). must be MSIA PhD ABA students to enroll

 Typically Offered: FALL/SP/SU